 While Invisalign moves your teeth without the pain and anxiety of metal braces, some people will experience temporary discomfort for a few days at the beginning of each new stage of treatment.
-This is normal and is typically described as a feeling of pressure.
-It is also a sign that Invisalign is working, as it moves your teeth to their final destination.
+This is normal and is typically described as a feeling of pressure — and it is also a sign that Invisalign is working as it moves your teeth to their final destination.
 This discomfort typically goes away in a couple of days.

 How much does Invisalign cost?